About Friends of ET Research

 Friends of ET Research was formed in 1999 by a large group of dedicated volunteers (our very close friends) whose sole mission was to bring hope to people who suffer from Essential Thrombocythemia (ET.)
 Our objective is to raise as much money as possible to continue much needed research currently underway.
 We are a 501 (c) 3 non-profit organization recognized by the IRS.
 That means your donations are 100% tax deductible.

-From the year 2000 through 2017, we have raised nearly $735,000.
+From the year 2000 through December, 2019, we have raised over $766,000.
 The majority of this money was raised through an annual tri-state golf tournament held in 2000-2006 (photos above.)
 The late football pro Johnny Unitas, and NBA pro Alan Houston were featured guests as were Samantha Brown of the Travel Channel and PBS, and O.J.
 Anderson of the New York Giants.

 Today, we raise funds through special campaigns.
 At this time, 100% of funds raised go directly to research.
 There are no administrative costs, no overhead, no paid employees, etc.